Hisense TV backlight problems are pretty common, particularly if you have been running your backlight too hot at 100% brightness since purchase.

 You need to open up your TV as before and identify the main board and power board, which will be in addition to the t-con board that we have already looked at.

-You will then need to find the ribbon cable which powers your backlight (either via a voltage inverter or directly to the backlight), which will be connected to your power board.
+You will then need to find the ribbon cable that powers your backlight (either via a voltage inverter or directly to the backlight), which will be connected to your power board.

 Take a look at the video below for a good look at how to troubleshoot your power board using a multimeter.